![]() |

 It is important that these are all E-marked for SVA.
 I'm also keen to use LED lighting where possible to reduce weight and power usage and to improve reliability.
-When all you do is race, lighting is just extra weight but a large part of my fun comes from local B-roads, often at night, making good lighting essential.
+When all you do is race, lighting is just extra weight but, a large part of my fun comes from local B-roads (rarely at night) and being visible on the road is important in such a low car.

 Update: 2010 - I never did get the surrounds powder coated in black but, I replaced the chrome ones with stainless-steel equivalents as they went rusty quite quickly.